The Bankrate promise

 Also, you’ll get to choose from a lump sum or an annuity form of benefit.
 When given the option between a $200,000 lump sum or a monthly annuity check of $1,000 for life, “too many people,” choose the lump sum when they’d be better off getting the annuity for life, says Littell.

-Some companies offer insurance vehicles as a benefit.
+Some companies offer cash-value life insurance plans as a benefit.

 There are various types: whole life, variable life, universal life and variable universal life.
 They provide a death benefit while at the same time building cash value, which could support your retirement needs.
 If you withdraw the cash value, the premiums you paid – your cost basis – come out first and are not subject to tax.